Practical-Haemostasis.com

 Principles

 The Thrombin Time involves only the addition of Bovine or Human Thrombin to citrated platelet poor plasma [PPP].
-It, therefore, reflects the conversion of Fibrinogen to Fibrin but is also sensitive to the presence of inhibitors that may be present in the plasma e.g. heparin.
+It, therefore, reflects the conversion of Fibrinogen to Fibrin but is also sensitive to the presence of inhibitors that may be present in the plasma e.g. Heparin.

 Thrombin cleaves Fibrinogen, releasing Fibrinopeptide A (FpA) and Fibrinopeptide B (FpB).
-The primary cleavage product, Fibrinopeptide A is cleaved from Fibrinogen after amino acid 16 and sometimes after amino acid 19, whilst a secondary cleavage product, Fibrinopeptide B is produced by cleavage at amino acid 14.
+The primary cleavage product, Fibrinopeptide A (FpA) is cleaved from Fibrinogen after amino acid 16 and sometimes after amino acid 19, whilst a secondary cleavage product, Fibrinopeptide B (FpB) is produced by cleavage at amino acid 14.

-Strucutre of Fibrinogen
+Structure of Fibrinogen

 The generation of Thrombin from Prothrombin is illustrated below: